Teen Pregnancy Prevention Initiative

 Evidence Standards and Evaluation:

 HHS has created a Federal Teen Pregnancy Prevention Coordination Workgroup to develop and manage a coordinated strategy for research and evaluation efforts that will enable the Department to answer a range of questions that are complementary.
-HHS is interested in (a) understanding how to effectively replicate and implement evidence-based program models and evaluated them to assess impacts found in the original evaluation, and (b) adding to the evidence base by evaluating new and untested approaches.
-HHS’ evaluation strategy includes a combination of fed-led and grantee-led evaluations.
+HHS's goals were to (a) understanding how to effectively replicate and implement evidence-based program models and evaluated them to assess impacts found in the original evaluation, and (b) adding to the evidence base by evaluating new and untested approaches.
+HHS’s evaluation strategy includes a combination of fed-led and grantee-led evaluations.

 Of the TPP grantees receiving funding to replicate models, those grantees funded between $1 million and $4 million are expected to conduct a rigorous local evaluation that uses a random assignment or quasi-experimental design with comparison groups.
 All funded research and demonstration grantees are required to conduct a rigorous grantee-led evaluation so others can benefit from these strategies and innovative approaches.
 Through a contractor, the Office of Adolescent Health (OAH) reviews all the evaluation designs and provides ongoing technical assistance to grantees to ensure these evaluations are rigorous and feasible.
 In addition, there are two federally managed evaluation studies that address unique questions about the implementation and effectiveness of a subset of projects.
 One study is examining the implementation and impacts of three TPP replications of three different evidence-based program models.
 The other is assessing the implementation and impacts of innovative strategies and untested approaches for preventing teen pregnancy in seven sites.